 - Mirrors: These can be used to reflect the light in a 90 degree angle across the stage.
 Both sides are usable.

 - Filter Blocks: Filter the color into the color of the block itself.

 - Prisms: Prisms split pure light into different colors to be fed to hungry Globos.

 - T-Splitters: Split the light into two directions.
 They cannot be rotated.

 - Cycloids: Cycloids filter light in the same way as Filter Blocks, but will rotate through an assortment of differing colors.

 In addition to the main single-player Puzzle mode, a handful of other modes are available.
 The aforementioned Puzzle mode contains 120 puzzles of increasing difficulty, logging the best times of each individual puzzles on a scoreboard.
-Tutorial teaches the basics of the game, while Time asks you to complete random puzzles before the Globos explode.
+Tutorial teaches the basics of the game, while Time asks players to complete random puzzles before the Globos explode.
 Infinite is an endless stream of puzzles and lastly Hyper tasks the player to light up randomly placed Globos in a single square room.